UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 consider reducing the amount of teaching hours for that teacher, so he/she has the time to focus on those fewer hours.

+I think all of us should follow the NBIS 'Train the Trainer' course, as I think some more knowledge on teaching would help us prepare our lessons better.

 If a teacher does not read the evaluation results, lets not bother the learners by asking those questions.

 As we do not actually work on a project,
-I suggest to remove pretending to do so.
+I suggest to remove pretending to do so or add more time for this.
-I do think we should keep working on a shared repository.
+In any case, I do think we should keep working on a shared repository.

 As we do not use issues in practice,
 I suggest to remove the session on issues.